-There are just some countries in Europe that you have to visit for their wines regions and France is definitely one of them (granted, “need” might be a tad strong 😄).
-Each of these 9 wine regions in France is so famous not just for their delicious French wines but also for their spectacular views, beautiful villages and delicious foods that you’ll soon find several reasons to want to holiday here.
+There are just some countries in Europe that you have to visit for their wines regions and France is definitely one of them (granted, need might be a tad strong ).
+Each of these best wine regions in France is so famous not just for their delicious French wines but also for their spectacular views, beautiful villages and delicious foods that you’ll soon find several reasons to want to holiday here.

 I’m a huge fan of champagne – even when I’m not really sure I like it, I love it! 😄I think it’s in large part because the entire region is so incredibly fussy about their wines that you know even the average wines from here can sometimes be much better than the best one from other places.

-Random sidebar: Even though champagne is a white wine – it’s actually made from 2 red grapes (Pinot Noir and Pinot Meunier) and one white grape (Chardonnay).
+Random sidebar: Even though champagne is white (in colour) wine – it’s actually made from 2 red grapes (Pinot Noir and Pinot Meunier) and one white grape (Chardonnay).

 2.)
 Loire Valley

 This is one of those places you’d fall in love with even if there wasn’t a drop of wine to be drunk here – it’s that gorgeous!

 With a wine history dating over thousands of years old, Loire Valley is the perfect place to visit for lovers of white wines.
 We’re talking Sauvignon Blanc, Chenin Blac, Sancerres, Muscadets…etc.

 It’s also a particular favourite wine region to visit in France if you’re really into your French Chateaux.
 There are so many amazing ones in one of the best wine regions in France around.

 When you visit, you’ll want to head over to the town of Tours, though being in nearby Orleans is also a pretty fantastic (and rather beautiful) option too.